 '''

 [

+["AutoLPR", "alpr0"],

 ["VideoStorage", "stor0"],

 ["VideoSource", "cam1"],

 ["VideoSource", "cam2"],

-["SnapshotSource", "cam2"]
+["SnapshotSource", "cam2"]]

 ]

 '''

-means that there are four components published under the web server: video archive, and two video sources.
-Note that while Viinex 3.3 configuration file contains definition for object types, these are essentially implementation types.
+means that there are four components published under the web server: a vehicle license plate recognizer, a video archive, and two video sources.
+Note that while Viinex 3.1 configuration file contains definition for object types, these are essentially implementation types.
 One object may, however, implement several endpoints, which can be exposed (or not exposed) in HTTP API.
 In this request, endpoint (interface) types are described, not object (implementation) types.
-For more information on endpoint types see section 2.5.
+For more information on endpoint types see section 2.6.

-This API call is exposed as a part of endpoint 2.5.20 MetaConfigStorage.
+This API call is exposed as a part of endpoint 2.6.30 MetaConfigStorage.
 If the HTTP server on which this call is made is linked with an authentication and authorization provider, then the separate privilege is required to perform this call.
 Moreover, what's important, the results of this call are filtered for each principal according to the principal's permissions.
-Of all the objects and endpoints created within this Viinex 3.3 cluster, only those are included with response to this call, which are available to the principal (caller).
+Of all the objects and endpoints created within this Viinex 3.1 cluster, only those are included with response to this call, which are available to the principal (caller).